devsnd/devsnd.github.io/_posts/2013-09-28-The__Matrix_Code__in_your_linux_terminal_using_python_and_curses.markdown

 ---
 layout: post
-title:  "The “Matrix Code” in your linux terminal using python and curs"
+title:  "The “Matrix Code” in your linux terminal using python and curses"
 date:   2013-09-28 17:50:31 +0000
 categories: ['Linux', 'Programming', 'Python', 'Software', 'Useless']
 author: devsnd